cohorts form households.

 Installation & Activation

-The table is signed and assembled by the household it was designed for.
-A photographer visits and documents the household activating their table, and the images enter the TABLES archive as civic testimony.
+The table is assembled by the household it was designed for.
+The household is documented activating their table, and the images enter the TABLES archive as civic testimony.

 Scheduled delivery